 According to Smith, Bush’s experience at Yale led him to disdain “intellectual snobbery,” a trait that he carried over to the White House.
 At B-school, his classmates considered him a clown because he was “exceptionally opinionated” and “dynamically ignorant.”
 Bush left Harvard with 53 job interviews but was rejected in every single one of them.

 He moved back to Midland and started an oil prospecting firm, which was acquired by another company and went public in the early 1980s.
 Eventually, it was absorbed into Harken Oil & Gas Exploration.
-During this period, Bush met and married Laura Bush, a fellow Texan from Midland, who became a calming presence in his life, and fathered twin daughters.

 Smith also writes that the list of investors for Bush’s first company – Arbusto – “reads like the roster of George H.W.
 Bush’s A team of campaign contributors,” Harken Oil & Gas exploration, the company which eventually absorbed Arbusto, liked to attach itself to “stars.”
 With a father who was Vice President at that time, Bush Jr. was more than a star.